If you thought all moths were brown and only concerned with headbutting your lightbulb, think again!

 - Camera or pens and paper

-- Have a good look at the moths you've found using your ID sheet or guide.
-A magnifying glass or binoculars are a good way to get a super close up view!
+- Have a good look at the moths you've found and try to identify them using your ID sheet or guide.
+A magnifying glass or binoculars are a good way to get a super close-up view!

 Completing the activity

 Use the 'Mark as complete' button at the top of this page to tell us you've completed your activity.
 You'll need to show us what you did by uploading a photo of what you saw or your family on the look out!
 Alternatively, draw or paint what you saw or upload a description of your experience.

 - Over-ripe bananas